mendz/url-decoder/README.md

 The extension simultaneously decodes the current tab URL or decode multiple URLs by pasting them to the text area and let you copy the result with one button.

+It will remember the last decoded URLs, you can clear them using the "Clear" button.

 The extension icons (all the sizes) are from - Link icon by Icons8: https://icons8.com/icon/80410/link .